ayastreb/11route/_posts/en/2016/2016-05-03-florence-italy.markdown

   Our host gave us the city map and drew a plan of what we can see in Florence in one day.
   Main attraction in the city is Cathedral of Saint Mary of the Flower, better known as Duomo di Firenze.
   It is the tallest building in the city and one of the biggest churches of Italy.
-  It is also largest brick dome ever constructed in the world.
+  It is also the largest brick dome ever constructed in the world.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">